tkadamson/Python-Bank-and-Elections/README.md

 # Python Bank and Elections Summary

 ### Summary | GRADE: A
 This assignment was divided into two parts.
-In the first, I was given daily transation data for a fictional bank which I looped through using Python to generate a topline summary.
+In the first, I was given daily transaction data for a fictional bank which I looped through using Python to generate a topline summary.
 For the second, I was given election data, which I loope through using Python to calculate the winner and display the election results.

 ### Solution Writeup
 #### PyBank